-- Determining unreasonableness inter se owners of an organization is a different task than doing so in a commercial context, where concepts like "usages of trade" are available to inform the analysis.
-Each business organization must be understood in its own terms and context.
-Cf. Morgan Buildings and Spas, Inc. v.
-Turn-Key Leasing, Ltd., 97 S.W.3d 871, 879-881 (holding a term of a partnership agreement "manifestly unreasonable" under a provision of the Uniform Commercial Code) (Tex.App.-Dallas,2003). - If loosely applied, the "manifestly unreasonable" standard would permit a court to rewrite the members' agreement, which would destroy the balance this act seeks to establish between freedom of contract and fiduciary duty. - No reliable case law has developed interpreting the standard in the context of unincorporated businesses.
-See In re Brobeck, Phleger & Harrison LLP, 408 B.R.
-318, 335 (Bkrtcy.N.D.Cal.
-2009) ("RUPA does not define what is "manifestly unreasonable" and the parties have not cited, nor can the court locate, a decision that defines the term.
-Absent case law or even a dictionary definition, the court must rely on its common sense to recognize something as manifestly unreasonable."), reconsideration granted in part on other grounds by In re Brobeck, Phleger & Harrison LLP, NO. ADV 08-3027DM, BKR 03-32715DM, 2010 WL 377679 (Bankr.N.D.Cal.
-Jan 25, 2010). - Case law research indicates that in other contexts courts have tended to disregard the significance of the word "manifestly."
-E.g. Castriota v.
-Castriota, 633 A.2d 1024, 1028 (N.J.Super.A.D.
-1993). - Some decisions in other contexts have considered reasonableness as of the time of the complaint, which means that a prospectively reasonable allocation of risk could be overturned because it functioned as agreed.
+- Determining manifest unreasonableness inter se owners of an organization is a different task than doing so in a commercial context, where concepts like "usages of trade" are available to inform the analysis.
+Each business organization must be understood in its own terms and context. - If loosely applied, the concept of "manifestly unreasonable" would permit a court to rewrite the members' agreement, which would destroy the balance this act seeks to establish between freedom of contract and fiduciary duty. - Case law has not adequately delineated the concept.
+See, e.g., In re Brobeck, Phleger & Harrison L.L.P., 408 B.R.
+318, 335 (Bankr.
+N.D.
+Cal.
+2009) ("RUPA [UPA (1997)] does not define what is 'manifestly unreasonable' and the parties have not cited, nor can the court locate, a decision that defines the term.
+Absent case law or even a dictionary